 Every year, the end of year holidays often announce the upsurge of fraudulent e-mails mass campaigns.
-During annual holidays, cybercriminals try to profit from these periods, when the vigilance is sometimes lowering, to launch phishing e-mails.
+Indeed, cybercriminals try to profit from these periods when the vigilance is sometimes lowering, to launch phishing e-mails.

 What are phishing and slamming?

 Phishing is used by cybercriminals to obtain personal information in order to commit an identity theft.